7 elements to include in your marketing portfolio site (plus examples)

 A digital marketing portfolio is your online pitch to future clients and employers.

 A well-designed marketing portfolio demonstrates your abilities and provides evidence of your success, showing potential employers and clients the value you can bring to their projects.
-It’s also an opportunity to showcase your personal brand and how that sets you apart from competitors.
+You also get the chance to highlight your personal brand, showing what differentiates you from competitors.

-Learn how to boost your online presence with modern marketing portfolio examples.
+Explore more ways to refine your online presence with modern marketing portfolio examples.

 What to include in your marketing portfolio website: 7 elements